Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 How do I prepare for a C-section?

-- Your obstetrician will talk to you about how to prepare for surgery.
+- Your obstetrician will talk to you about how to prepare if you are having a planned C-section.
 He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
 He or she will tell you what medicines to take or not take on the day of your surgery.

 What will happen during a C-section?

 You will usually be given spinal anesthesia to numb you from the surgery area down.
 You may still feel pressure or pushing during the C-section, but you should not feel any pain.
 Your obstetrician will usually make an incision across your lower abdomen.
-He or she will gently pull your baby out.
+He or she will gently pull your baby or babies out.
 Your incision will be closed with stitches or staples and covered with a bandage.

 What will happen after a C-section?